MaxineMwangi/Cybersecuity-portfolio/README.md

-# Cybersecuity-portfolio
+# Cybersecurity Portfolio
-# Professional Statement – Maxine Wambui Mwangi
+## Professional Statement – Maxine Wambui Mwangi

-I am an aspiring cybersecurity professional with a strong passion for protecting digital assets and securing sensitive information.
+I am a Computer Science student and aspiring cybersecurity professional with a passion for protecting digital assets and securing sensitive information.
 My interest in cybersecurity stems from my fascination with technology and my desire to contribute to a safer digital world.

+---

 ## Strengths
-- Critical thinking
-- Attention to detail
-- Problem-solving
+- **Critical Thinking** – Analyze complex problems and identify potential vulnerabilities.
+- **Attention to Detail** – Ensure accuracy in security assessments and system configurations.
+- **Problem-Solving** – Develop effective solutions to technical and security challenges.

 ## Values
-- Integrity
-- Continuous learning
-- Collaboration
+- **Integrity** – Committed to ethical practices and responsible handling of sensitive data.
+- **Continuous Learning** – Always updating knowledge in cybersecurity trends and tools.
+- **Collaboration** – Work effectively with teams to implement security solutions.

 ## Career Goals
-As I continue to build my technical expertise, I am eager to apply my knowledge to help organizations strengthen their security posture.
-I am particularly interested in **threat analysis, network security, and ethical hacking**.

-My goal is to contribute to an organization’s security framework by implementing best practices and proactive security measures to protect against cyber threats.
+I aim to apply my skills in **threat analysis, network security, and ethical hacking** to help organizations strengthen their security posture.
+My goal is to proactively identify and mitigate cyber risks, implementing best practices and security frameworks.

 ---

 *This document is part of my cybersecurity portfolio.*

-📂 **GitHub Repository:** maxinemerliah
+📂 **GitHub Repository:** MaxineMwangi
 📧 **Contact:** maxinemerliah@gmail.com